-For bycatch species of commercial interest, good estimates of landings are obtained from fisher records, while for less valuable species, observer data provides the best source of information.
-Data on major bycatch species including "key shark species" from CMM2022-04 and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.
+For bycatch species of commercial interest, estimates of landings are obtained from fisher records, while for less valuable species, observer data provides the best source of information.
+In future an additional data source will be fisher reported data verified by onboard cameras.
+This includes data on major bycatch species including "key shark species" from CMM2022-04 and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.

 The major bycatch species in the longline fishery have been brought into the New Zealand Quota Management System (QMS).
-In recent years the overall bycatch levels appear to have decreased for blue shark in particular (Table 8).
+The overall levels of landed bycatch have remained similar during the period 2017-2023, with only moonfish landings showing a slight decline (Table 8).
+Blue shark landings had decreased consistently from 2017 to 2022 but increased back to levels last seen in 2017 and 2018 in 2023.

 Table 8: Estimated landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
-Data are provided by calendar year for 2017 - 2022.
+Data are provided by calendar year for 2017 - 2023.